LakshmiRadhakrishnan09/AWS-Security-Specialist/Questions.md

 E. Open the global CloudTrail configuration in the master account, and verify that the storage location is set to the correct S3 bucket.
 F. Confirm in the CloudTrail Console that the S3 bucket name is set correctly.

+A - ??
+B - Should be Correct
 F - Should be Correct
-B - Should be Correct

-D or A
+D or A ( Should be A)

+There is no CloudTrail console which shows trail is healthy.
+It shows if trail is enabled or not.

 An employee accidentally exposed an AWS access key and secret access key during a public presentation.
 The company Security Engineer immediately disabled the key.
 How can the Engineer assess the impact of the key exposure and ensure that the credentials were not misused?
 (Choose two.)